 The SWT exercise clearly indicated that the region has a vibrant marine industry built on strong heritage with world renowned local assets and institutions.
-However, the public awareness of maritime is not keeping pace with better-known industries.
-This lack of awareness is believed to be slowing the pace of innovation and causing a workforce shortage and skills gap.
-Important trends include:
+However, the public awareness of maritime is not keeping pace with other better-known industries and this is believed to be slowing the pace of innovation and causing a workforce shortage and skills gap.
+Important trends in the industry include: